Tiin0/Three-games-React/README.md

 This project is personal and educational.
 All images used in this project are royalty-free / no copyright.
 No logos, trademarks, or copyrighted content are included.

+This project uses Vite, which is distributed under the MIT License.
+You can find Vite's license here: https://github.com/vitejs/vite/blob/main/LICENSE.md